ibm-cloud-docs/fortigate-10g/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for FortiGate Security Appliance 10 Gbps
+# FAQ for FortiGate Security Appliance 10 Gbps
 {: #faqs-for-fortigate-security-appliance-10gbps}

 The following are some frequently asked questions you may have about working with the FortiGate Security Appliance 10 Gbps firewall.